Cal Raleigh Preview, Player Props: Mariners vs. Royals

-Cal Raleigh -- with a slugging percentage of .595 in his past 10 games, including four home runs -- will be in action for the Seattle Mariners versus the Kansas City Royals, with Brady Singer on the hill, on August 25 at 10:10 PM ET.
+On Saturday, Cal Raleigh (batting .297 in his past 10 games) and the Seattle Mariners play the Kansas City Royals, whose starting pitcher will be Jordan Lyles.
+First pitch is at 4:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-2) against the White Sox.
+In his last appearance, he strung together three hits (going 3-for-5 with a double and an RBI) against the Royals.

 Cal Raleigh Game Info & Props vs. the Royals